The Third Dungeon Battle

 Haku-san continued.

-"Since it's no longer a dungeon, first you can't deploy new traps or monsters.
-Most existing traps also won't activate… Monsters won't disappear immediately, but as an exception, monsters from [Monster Spawners] will die off quickly.
+"Since it's no longer a dungeon, first of all you can't deploy new traps or monsters.
+Most existing traps will also stop activating… Monsters won't disappear immediately, but as an exception, monsters spawned by [Monster Spawners] will die off quickly.
 Those monsters can't survive outside a dungeon."

-One food source for monsters is the magic power filling a dungeon.
+One food source for monsters is the magic power that fills a dungeon.
 It's natural they'd starve without food.
-Conversely, if an ecosystem has been established, they can apparently survive on their own.
+Conversely, if an ecosystem has been established, they can apparently go wild on their own.

-Knowing examples like this—as expected of Haku-san, who has destroyed multiple Dungeon Cores.
+Knowing examples like this… as expected of Haku-san, who has experience destroying multiple Dungeon Cores.

 "What about monsters summoned through summoning magic?"

 "Those run on the summoner's magic power, so they're unrelated to the dungeon.
-Unless the one who summoned them was a dungeon monster."
+The only exception would be if the summoner itself was a dungeon monster."

 Summon-types disappear when the summoner disappears, while create-types remain with their given orders.

-Considering what happens after a Dungeon Core is destroyed, create-types might be excellent, but thinking about what happens after one dies is outside Haku-san's evaluation criteria.
+Considering what happens after a Dungeon Core is destroyed, create-types might be superior, but planning around your own death was outside Haku-san's evaluation criteria.

-To give an example, the inn would remain after I die, but I wouldn't be there.
-It could only be used as an inheritance for descendants.
+To give an example, the inn would remain after I died, but I wouldn't be there.
+That sort of thing.
+It could only really serve as an inheritance to pass on to descendants.

 "Heh, so that's how it works.
 Good job, 89.
 I didn't know."